 - The Procurement Department held seven Supplier Diversity Training Seminars.
-Led by MPHA staff, local government representatives, and business leaders, the training topics included: The Responsible Contractor Statute, Doing Business with the Met Council, Bidding for Results and Getting to the Next Level, Managing your Business, Leading your Company -- Continuing with the Plan, MPHA Needs Assessment 2015, and Bidding for Results, Bidding for Success.
+Led by MPHA staff, local government representatives, and business leaders, the training topics included: The Responsible Contractor Statute, Doing Business with the Met Council, Bidding for Results and Getting to the Next Level, Managing Your Business, Leading your Company -- Continuing with the Plan, MPHA Needs Assessment 2015, and Bidding for Results, Bidding for Success.
 The 2015 activities in this area are part of a decade-long Agency effort to help develop women-owned, minority-owned and Section 3 businesses. - Maintained a list of qualified Section 3 individuals and businesses.
-The 2015 list include3d 165 vendors and 42 registered Section 3 residents and/or individuals, the majority of whom are also WBE/MBE vendors.
+The 2015 list included 165 vendors and 42 registered Section 3 residents and/or individuals, the majority of whom are also WBE/MBE vendors.
 The list consisted of journeymen and apprentice plumbers, electricians, carpenter, sheet metal workers, laborers, concrete/masonry workers, and others. - Participated in the Federal Executive Board's Small and Disadvantaged Business Opportunity Council's Annual Government Procurement Fair. - Used Section 3 certifications awarded by other government entities to help recruit eligible businesses. - Included information on Section 3 eligibility and opportunities in all solicitation packages. - Maintained primary contact in the Procurement Department for serving Section 3 certified individuals and businesses and those seeking information and certification. - Participated in an ongoing national Section 3 learning group with 22 other local agencies.
-Staff presented an overview of the MPHA Section 3 program and learned about the efforts by other agencies to expand their programs.
-Also participated in National Association of Minority Contractors (NAMC) monthly meetings. - Participated in DOL/HUD pilot in posting opportunities to the http://business.usa.gov/federally-Ofunded-construction/add-opportunity website which led to an additional Section 3 contractor who bid and was awarded two contracts. - Participated on the Minneapolis Urban League Construction Activity Advisory Committee. - Distributed pamphlets on MPHA's Section 3 Program during the 2015 National Institute of Government Procurement's Reverse Vendor Fair. - Posted Section 3 Program information on MPHA's public website.
+Staff presented an overview of the MPHA Section 3 program and learned about the efforts by other

+- agencies to expand their programs.
+Also, participated in National Association of Minority Contractors (NAMC) monthly meetings. - Participated in DOL/HUD pilot in posting opportunities to the http://business.usa.gov/federally-funded-construction/add-opportunity website which led to an additional Section 3 contractor who bid and was awarded two contracts. - Participated on the Minneapolis Urban League Construction Activity Advisory Committee. - Posted Section 3 Program information on MPHA's public website.